raeperd/realworld-springboot-java/README.md

-And also, pure `gradle test` covers almost every lines of code.
+And also, pure `gradle test` covers almost every line of code.

 More details can be found in [`./doc/README.md`](./doc/README.md) and  [original source](https://github.com/gothinkster/realworld/tree/master/spec)